VincentWei/gvfb/README.md

 GVFB Version 1.2.1

-This is a virtual frame buffer program running on GTK.
+This is a virtual frame buffer program running on Gtk-2.0.

 This program (gvfb) is compliant to MiniGUI V3.0's XVFB specification.

+## Prerequisites

+    * Gtk-2.0 development headers and libraries (libgtk2.0-dev pkg on Ubuntu).

+## Building

 Run the following commands to install gvfb.